Nothing to Regret

 "Nothing to Regret" is a song by New Zealand singer-songwriter Robinson.
 It was first released on 22 February 2018 by Universal Music Group in Australia and New Zealand.
 The song was written by Robinson, Allie Crystal, and Larzz Principato, while the production was handled by Sam de Jong and Joel Little.
 Written during a trip to New York City, "Nothing to Regret" is a mid-tempo pop song which details how one should enjoy spending time with their friends.
 Robinson noticed how different her schedule was from her friends', which she took as inspiration for the track.

 "Nothing to Regret" garnered positive reviews from music critics, who praised its sound and production.
-The song reached the top thirty in Australia and New Zealand, receiving a platinum certification in the former by the Australian Recording Industry Association (ARIA) and a gold one by Recorded Music NZ (RMNZ) in the latter.
+The song reached the top thirty in Australia and New Zealand, receiving a platinum certification in the former by the Australian Recording Industry Association (ARIA) and a double platinum one by Recorded Music NZ (RMNZ) in the latter.
 A music video directed by Morgan Gruer was released on 23 February 2018.
 It depicts Robinson spending time alone and being surrounded by other people at a party in interspersed shots.
 Robinson performed the song several times in 2018.
 "Nothing to Regret" received nominations at the 2018 APRA Silver Scroll Awards and 2018 New Zealand Music Awards.